Oil Rises On Increased Uncertainty In Middle East

 "In a matter of weeks, production policy, foreign policy and domestic policy risks have all increased sharply for the oil market," Goldman Sachs analysts wrote in a Thursday note.

 The market is also awaiting more information from the Organization of the Petroleum Exporting Countries and its official meeting in Vienna on Nov.
-30, during which many industry watchers expect the group to extend a deal to limit production and bring global stockpiles back to the five-year average level.
+30, during which many industry watchers expect the group to extend a deal to limit production in an attempt to bring global stockpiles back to the five-year average level.

+However, increasing U.S. production may present a challenge for OPEC members.
+Data from the U.S. Energy Information Administration on Wednesday showed that domestic production rose to 9.62 million barrels a day in the week ended Nov.
+3, the highest weekly figure on record.
+Crude stockpiles unexpectedly rose by 2.2 million barrels last week, the EIA reported.

 "A decision will be complicated by the debatable state of oil rebalancing and the recent rise in prices above the industry's marginal costs," Goldman Sachs analysts said.